 The panel (David Wood, Audrey Katcher, Torpey White, and Brian Thomas) discusses the changes to the Trust Services Principles (TSP).
 The panel discusses the changes between the TSCP that was released in 2014 and the TSP that was released in 2017.
 They also discuss whether or not every Service Organization must include privacy in their SOC 2® audit

 RubinBrown's Audrey Katcher has over 20 years of IT audit and service organization control experience.
 She currently serves on the AICPA Trust Information Integrity Task Force and Service Organization Control (SOC) Reporting Task Force.
-Audrey's participation on these key AICPA committees provides clients the most current perspective the profession has on the new System and Organization Control (SOC) standards and audit guidelines.
+Audrey's participation on these key AICPA committees provides clients the most current perspective the profession has on the new SOC standards and audit guidelines.

 RubinBrown's Rob Rudloff has more than 20 years of information security experience on security reviews, mitigation, strategy and architecture development.
 Rob is a Certified Information Systems Security Professional, Information Systems Security Management Professional, Certified Cloud Security Professional and a Project Management Professional.